MichaelSteffens/ODSPilotLog/README.md

 All ten columns completed by table lookups or formulas are shaded grey.
 You shouldn't need any manual intervention to fill these, unless you need to record a flight of 24 h or longer, or an airfield without ICAO location indicator.

 This template initially provides 500 empty flight log records to be filled.
-When used up, extend the grey formula group colums as needed.
+When consumed, extend the grey formula group columns as needed.

 ## Logging Flights of  24 Hours or Longer